Susan Villiers (nurse): Career

-After leaving Barts, Villiers spent the rest of her career specialising in fever nursing, although she took on other commitments too.
+After leaving Barts, Villiers spent the rest of her career specialising in fever nursing, although she took on other commitments as well.

 Fever hospitals in London

-In 1896 she took a post as night superintendent at the South Eastern Fever Hospital in Deptford, and shortly after was made assistant matron at the Brook Hospital, Shooter's Hill.
-By 1901 Villiers was matron of the Fountain Fever Hospital in Tooting.
+In 1896, Villiers took a post as night superintendent at the South Eastern Fever Hospital in Deptford, and shortly after was made assistant matron at the Brook Hospital, Shooter's Hill.
+By 1901, she was matron of the Fountain Fever Hospital in Tooting.
 After that she moved to the Park Hospital, Hither Green before becoming matron of the South Western Hospital, Stockwell in 1913.

-During the nineteenth century the Metropolitan Asylums Board (MAB) built a number of fever hospitals around London.
+During the nineteenth century, the Metropolitan Asylums Board (MAB) built a number of fever hospitals around London.
 While patients received medical care they were removed from crowded neighbourhoods and isolated to help prevent epidemics.
 These hospitals were for working-class people from poor quality urban housing.
 More prosperous patients would generally be nursed at home.
 Hospital buildings had separate wards, which were often separate blocks, for different illnesses, and they were designed to provide plenty of fresh air with lofty ceilings and "airing courts" where patients could spend time outside, in sunshine as far as possible.

 The Fever Nurses Association

-The Fever Nurses Association (FNA) was established early in 1908 and later that year Villiers was elected to be on its first Council.
-The MAB decided to give the organisation its approval in 1909.
+The Fever Nurses Association (FNA) was established early in 1908.
+Later that year, Villiers was elected to be on its first council.
+The MAB gave the organisation its approval in 1909.
 One of the FNA's main aims was to create a universal standard of training for fever nurses in suitable, approved UK hospitals.
 The FNA wanted these to be large hospitals with a medical officer in residence.
 For trainees with no previous experience they planned a two-year training course and, for general nurses who had already trained at an approved hospital, a one-year training in fever nursing.
 Villiers was directly involved in these proposals, which led to an FNA-approved syllabus being drawn up in July 1909.
 Villiers also wanted the Association to ensure there was formal recognition for nurses who had both general and fever training when state registration of nurses was eventually established (1919).
 Once this happened and the General Nursing Council (GNC) was set up, Villiers was the fever nurse representative on it from 1920 to 1937.
 During this time her work on GNC committees helped lead it to adopt the educational curricula and other schemes drawn up by the FNA.